Online therapy in New York and Florida +1 (917) 500‑3995 info@ekmentalhealthcounseling.com

 Body Awareness and the Thought Spiral

 In therapy, we also build bodily awareness.
 We will practice being mindful of our bodies to identify the sensation.
 Often, the feeling of urgency or panic accompanies the thought spiral.
 By catching either the feeling or the thoughts, we can recognize it.
+If the pressure to solve a thought immediately feels familiar, our page on urgency around intrusive thoughts explores that pattern more directly.

 Interrupting the Cycle